 These services are contracted to be delivered by student associations, please refer below.

 Budgeted for 2019 $854,115 (9%) nationally

 These funds are used to provide a service which strives to enhance the employability of our students and recent graduates by enabling them to make informed and independent career decisions and to facilitate their transitions from study to work.
-Students have access to career advice, assistance in seeking employment and in applying for jobs, access to Massey CareerHub.
+Students have access to career advice, assistance in seeking employment and in applying for jobs, as well as access to Massey CareerHub.
 The service also offers a wide range of employer-led seminars and career expos and lots of other information relating to career-related issues.
-A new student development programme is being established to help students build skills through opportunities like the Strengths@Massey programme, leadership and volunteering.
+A student development programme is being established to help students build skills through opportunities like the Strengths@Massey programme, leadership and volunteering.
 This category also includes Student Job Search which is contracted through the student associations.